 We all know how much the kids love playing with the light switches in and around the house.
-As easy as changing a light switch may be, there are certain necessary precautions that are needed to be followed at all time to ensure utmost safety.
+As easy as changing a light switch may be, certain necessary precautions are needed to be followed at all times to ensure utmost safety.
 Firstly, you will have to turn off the circuit breaker.
-The next step is to remove the switch from the board with the help of a screw driver.
+The next step is to remove the switch from the board with the help of a screwdriver.
 Once you are done with this step, you will find two wires.
 Ensure with the help of a tester that no electricity runs through them.
 Here is how you can use a tester and detailed steps to replace a switch.
 Once the wires are disconnected, you only have to replace the old one with a brand new switch.

 So these were some home repairs that you need to have some knowledge of.
 You don’t need to be a mechanic or an expert with home repair tools to gain some basic knowledge about fixing your house during any emergency.